What is the Immigrant Service Providers Network?

 What does the ISPN do?

-- Providing networking opportunities for all professionals and community organizations working with immigrant and refugee individuals and their families.
+Networking among organizations serving immigrant and refugee individuals and their families.

 I work at a nonprofit organization.
 Can I advocate without violating our 501C3/501C4 rules?